 The development was challenged at the outset by viability considerations, requiring an optimised design solution for both the residential and commercial elements.
 The buildings were also locally listed as non-designated heritage assets.
 In response, we prepared a detailed socio-economic assessment to demonstrate how the benefits of the development outweighed any perceived disadvantages.

-In order to fully promote the development, we liaised with the Council at pre-application stage and organised and managed public consultation events.
-We also worked closely with key stakeholders, including CABE and local community groups.
+We were engaged in extensive pre-application discussions with the Council and organised and managed public consultation events.
+We also worked closely with key stakeholders, including CABE and local heritage and community groups.

-In addition to being responsible for the planning strategy and co-ordinating the application, we completed an Access Statement in order to bolster the planning case further.
+In addition to being responsible for the planning strategy and co-ordinating the application, we put together an Design and Access Statement in order to bolster the planning case further.

-The application was approved in January 2017 and will enable the delivery of a vibrant development which will create new job opportunities, homes and retail and leisure space close to the city centre.
+The application has been approved and will enable the delivery of a vibrant development which will create new job opportunities, homes and retail and leisure space close to the city centre.